microsoft/azure-spring-apps-training/04-configure-a-spring-cloud-config-server/README.md

 ---

+> If you want to go fast on this section, you can directly use the `https://github.com/jdubois/spring-cloud-config-public.git` Git repository with Public authentication, and skip next "Create a GitHub personal token" section.

 ## Create a Git repository for storing the application configuration

 On your [GitHub account](https://github.com), create a new **private** repository where the Spring Boot configurations will be stored.

-> We will store configuration information, which should not be shared in public, so be careful to create a private repository
+> We will store configuration information, which should not be shared in public, so we recommend creating a private repository

 In this repository, add a new `application.yml` file which will store configuration data for all our microservices.
 For the moment, it will just store a message to check if the configuration is successful: